Cairns Region Biochar Study Tour

 - remediation of soil and water

-Those seeking to assist the broader adoption of this decisive tool for climate change mitigation and sustainable development.
+For those seeking to assist in the broader adoption of this decisive tool for climate change mitigation & sustainable development.

 PROPOSED STUDY TOUR AGENDA